Who will perform the scan?

 With our early scans we like you to have a fullish bladder (go to the toilet about an hour before the scan then drink 400-500mls) to improve views.
 Otherwise an empty bladder is fine for all the other scans we perform.
 If any specific prep is needed before a scan we will confirm that at the time of booking.

 How far in advance should I book?

 Where possible it is best to book in advance to ensure you have the appointment that fits in with you.
 Our online diary opens up 4 weeks in advance for booking.
-We are really flexible so always give us a call to find out what we have available or be added to the cancellation waiting list!
+We are really flexible, so always give us a call to find out what we have available or be added to the cancellation waiting list!